dbuentello/slack-old-joe/README.md

  * Ensure that Slack isn't already running.
 Old Joe will make backups of your user data dir and restore it after the test.
 It'll also kill Slack if you don't.
  * Do not interact with the computer while the test is running.
 Old Joe will restart Slack multiple times and automate mouse, keyboard, and app focus.
  * If you're running the `Sign In` test suite, ensure that your browser is signed into both the [Old Joe One](https://old-joe.slack.com) and [Old Joe Two](https://oldjoetwo.slack.com) workspaces.
 There is only one account, get in touch with Felix for credentials.
- * macOS: Let Old Joe control your computer (`System Preferences - Security & Privacy - Accessibility`). macOS will ask during your first run.
+ * macOS: Let Old Joe control your computer (`System Preferences - Security & Privacy - Accessibility`). macOS will ask during your first run. macOS might at any point decide that Old Joe's automation is too much automation and inform you accordingly.
  * macOS: Close all other apps that might send notifications.

+> :warning: If and when Chromedriver crashes, you'll see error messages complaining that Chrome crashed (which means that chromedriver crashed) or that there's no connection to Chrome (again, Chromedriver crashed).
+You'll see this happening because Slack is gone.
+Don't let that distract you, just restart the test.

 ## Tests (98 Cases :rocket:)